shane51/AndroidStartupKit/README.md

 ## Code Quality

-This project integrates a combination of unit tests, functional test and code analysis tools.
+This project integrates a combination of unit tests, functional test and status analysis tools.

 ### Tests